jjferreirapt/ps4-firmware-checker/Readme.md

 ## 📌 Overview

-PS4 Firmware Checker is a lightweight desktop application designed to quickly identify and analyze PS4UPDATE.PUP firmware files..
+PS4 Firmware Checker is a lightweight desktop application designed to quickly identify and analyze PS4UPDATE.PUP firmware files.

 By selecting a firmware file, the tool retrieve detailed information about that firmware.